Aditya-Rohan-Singh/cs5113fa22-proj/README.md

 - The script pokemon.py will use T and P to dynamically add the number of pokemon P and trainers T by adding the below lines of code to docker-compose.yml: client[i]:
     build: .
-    hostname: <emoji>
+    hostname: t/p<idx>
-    container_name: <emoji>
+    container_name: Trainer/Pokemon<idx>
     networks:
       - default
 where i is an index tracking the number of P and T.

-- The script will utilize a list of pre-saved 25 human emoji and animal emoji to assign hostname to Trainer and POkemon respectively.
+- The script will utilize a list of pre-saved 10 human emoji and animal emoji to assign hostname to Trainer and POkemon respectively.

 - The script will also create a list of Trainers and Pokemon as per the given user input and store it with their respective emoji in a json file called node-list.json

 - Once the docker-compose.yml file is dynamically created, the script will utilize the subprocess package to execute the command "docker-compose up --build: which will create the mentioned containers in the docker-compose.yml file that was dynamically created based on user input.
+(Still needs to be implemented
+)

-- The docker file will be similar to what we used in Assignment 1 with no changes.
+- The docker file will be similar to what we used in Assignment 1 with no changes except the proto file name.

 - The protocol buffer files will be created as per the requirment of the project and when the script is executed, the docker-compose command will execute and build up the protocol buffer files to create the buffer files using the .proto file.